leswright1977/PySpectrometer/README.md

 I am in the proceess of a brand new build, which will incorporate all of the features that folk have asked for previously including:

-Ditching reliance on too many external libraries (scipy and peakutils)
+Ditching reliance on too many external libraries (scipy and peakutils).

 Ditching the TK interface, for leaner, more maintainable software.
 Simple key bindings will allow all the functionaility of previous versions.
-Resizable window for the spectrometer display
+Resizable window for the spectrometer display.

-A waterfall display (for those of us measuring changes over time)
+A waterfall display (for those of us measuring changes over time).

+Windows compatible filenames for the data.

 I may incorporate some other changes as well (time permiting, I will have a look at issues, and see what I can rustle up.